2622NSW/wleague1718/README.md

-# wleague1718
+# WLeague1718
-Data from the WLEague season (%7 games) Australia.
+Data from the WLeague season (57 games) Australia.

+Goal scoring patterns and game outcomes